 Finally, you as an employee have the right to know the results of any such investigation.
 If your employer fails to provide this information, they can open themselves up to further legal problems.

 Employers should know what is required of them when they receive a sexual harassment complaint.
 And they should follow the proper procedures in every such case because if they do not, they will have little defense against any sexual harassment lawsuits.
-If you have experienced sexual harassment or assault where you work, contact our top-notch San Francisco Sexual Harassment Lawyer at The Cartwright Law Firm at 415-433-0444, or call 707-901-3020 in the North Bay and Sacramento Valley counties for a free consultation today.
+If you have experienced sexual harassment or assault where you work, contact our top-notch San Francisco Sexual Harassment Lawyer at The Cartwright Law Firm, Inc. at 415-433-0444, or call 707-901-3020 in the North Bay and Sacramento Valley counties for a free consultation today.

 Our successful case results are a reflection of the values and virtues we believe in and uphold at Cartwright Law Firm.
 Nothing stops us from pursuing justice on behalf of those who need it.